aminrj/aminrj.github.io/_posts/2026-05-25-5-ways-ai-breaks-threat-modeling.md

 **Membership inference** means an attacker can query your deployed model to determine with statistical confidence which records were in its training set.
 No breach required.
 The model itself is the information leak.

 A healthcare company fine-tuned a model on de-identified patient records.
-Membership inference attacks against the deployed model allowed researchers to identify which records had been included in training.
+Membership inference attacks against the deployed model allowed researchers to identify which records had been included in training — a finding consistent with the attack class first demonstrated by Shokri et al. (IEEE S&P 2017).
 The model had not been compromised.
 It was operating exactly as designed.
 The design was the vulnerability.

 **What changes:** Your asset inventory now includes training corpora, fine-tuning datasets, and embedding stores.
 Each needs provenance documentation, access controls, and poisoning resistance evaluation.
 These don't fit on a traditional data flow diagram.